 What do you need to make it work?

 Just a few pegboard accessories will organize all your pots and pans.
-So many baskets, hooks and hangers can be used securely on a peg board.
+In addition, many baskets, hooks, and hangers can be used securely on a peg board.

-One of my favorite accessory is the magazine file holder hack.
+One of my favorite accessories is the magazine file holder hack.
 I probably saw this on Pinterest years ago and it’s a genius idea for holding aluminum foil, wax paper, plastic wrap, etc. containers.
-Just a couple of holes punched into the mesh of the holder and insert the J Hooks to attach to the peg board.
+Just a couple of holes were punched into the mesh of the holder, and the J Hooks were to attach to the peg board.